What is Dry Needling?

 Dry Needling and other physical therapy procedures are based on scientific neurophysiological and biomechanical principles.
-At Dynamic Edge PhysioTherapy, our physical therapists are not licensed acupuncturists, are not trained in acupuncture and do not practice acupuncture.
+At Dynamic Edge Physiotherapy, our physical therapists are certified in Functional Dry Needling (FDN).
+They are not licensed acupuncturists, not trained in acupuncture, and do not practice acupuncture.

 Is Dry Needling painful?

-The needle used in the procedure is very thin and most patients don’t even feel it penetrate the skin.
-Once we reach the dysfunctional tissue or trigger point, you might feel a achy pain or a cramping sensation which goes away once the needle is removed.
-You might have a twitch response which is a positive and desirable reaction.
+The needle used in the procedure is very thin and most patients don’t feel it penetrate the skin.
+Once we reach the dysfunctional tissue or trigger point, you may feel an achy pain or a cramping sensation which subsides once the needle is removed.
+You might have a twitch response, which is a positive and desirable reaction.
 Pain may also be felt in the referral zone, an expected response to treatment.

 Is medication used with the needle?

-No, medication is not used with dry needling.
+No medication is used with dry needling.
 Dry needling uses a solid filament needle, which is not made to inject medication.
 We only use sterile, disposable needles.

 Are there any side effects to the treatment?

 Most patients report feeling sore following the procedure.
 Symptoms are usually described as muscle soreness near the treatment area and in the areas of referred pain.
-Typically, the soreness lasts 24 to 48 hours after treatment.
-You may want apply heat or ice over the area, gentle stretching, and/or modifying your daily activities, depending on your individual response to the treatment and how sore you feel.
-After a dry needling session it is important that you stay properly hydrated.
+Typically the soreness lasts 24 to 48 hours after treatment.
+You may want to apply heat or ice over the area, gently stretch, and modify your daily activities, depending on your individual response to the treatment.
+After a dry needling session, it is important to stay properly hydrated.

 How long does it usually take to notice results?